ardriveapp/ardrive-cli/README.md

 https://arweave.net/{manifest tx id}/bar/baz.png
 ```

-ArDrive supports the creation of these Arweave manifests using any of your PUBLIC folders or drives.
-This manifest will reside in the root folder of the drive they describe.
+ArDrive supports the creation of these Arweave manifests using any of your PUBLIC folders.
+To create a manifest of an entire public drive, specify the root folder of that drive.
+The generated manifest will reside in the root of the folder they describe.

 ```shell
 ardrive create-manifest -f bc9af866-6421-40f1-ac89-202bddb5c487 -w /path/to/wallet